 - Previous offenses

 - Court’s belief that future rehabilitation attempts will be unsuccessful

-San Diego is home to two maximum security juvenile detention centers.
+San Diego County is home to two maximum-security juvenile detention centers.
 East Mesa Juvenile Detention Facility which opened in 2004, is just east of Otay Mesa and the Kearny Mesa Juvenile Detention Facility is in the suburban neighborhood of Birdland.
 San Diego is also home to three minimum security rehabilitation facilities throughout the county.
-The idea of your child spending time in a juvenile detention facility is always a scary thought, that’s why it’s imperative to hire an San Diego juvenile defense lawyer to represent your dependent while facing juvenile offenses.
+The idea of your child spending time in a juvenile detention facility is always a scary thought, that’s why it’s imperative to hire a San Diego juvenile defense lawyer to represent your dependent while facing juvenile offenses.